Case Western Reserve· Renewal Rules

 Renewal risk profile

-Case Western Reserve's published renewal rules cluster around a 3.0 floor with no major-GPA gating — survivable for the typical freshman with steady study habits.
+Case Western Reserve's published renewal rules cluster around a 3.0 floor with no major-GPA gating, which is survivable for the typical freshman with steady study habits.
 The risk is non-renewal due to enrollment status (dropping below full-time), not GPA.

 - University Scholarship: Full-time enrollment